SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When you develop a framework,
-you mark the public-facing interface of that framework
+you mark the public-facing interface to that framework
 as “public” so that it can be viewed and accessed by other modules
 (such as by an app that imports the framework).
-This public-facing interface is known as the :newTerm:`API`
+This public-facing interface is known as
-or :newTerm:`Application Programming Interface` for the framework.
+the :newTerm:`Application Programming Interface` (or :newTerm:`API`) for the framework.

 .. note::